JalexSocial/rizzy.docs/content/docs/introduction/contentsecurity.md

 ## Summary

 - **CSP:** Enforces permitted sources for content.
 Nonces ensure that only inline content with the correct one-time value is executed.
-- **Nonce Generation:** Nonces are generated using secure random bytes and available as an extension method via HttpContext
+- **Nonce Generation:** Nonces are generated using secure random bytes and available via the IRizzyNonceProvider scoped service